twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/architecture.md

 paths is an error).
 The type `SourceRelPath` is a relative path within the source directory and handles file and directory attributes.

 Internally, chezmoi normalizes all paths to use forward slashes with an optional upper-cased Windows volume so they can be compared with string comparisons.
 Paths read from the user may include tilde (`~`) to represent the user's home directory, use forward or backward slashes, and are treated as external paths (`ExtPath`).
-These are normalized to absolute paths. chezmoi is case-sensitive internally and makes no attempt to handle case-insensitive or case-preserving filesystems.
+These are normalized to absolute paths. chezmoi is case-sensitive internally and makes no attempt to handle case-insensitive or case-preserving file systems.

 ## Persistent state